Kiniaka/PROJECTS/SORT_FILES/README.md

 2. Write in teminal: cd SORT_FILES\clean_folder\clean_folder
 3. Then write in terminal : pip install -e .
 4. Push the ENTER bottom.
-5. Write in terminal: clean-folder Path
+5. Write in terminal: clean_folder Path

 Path - the path of your folder to sort.
 For example: C:\Users\Kinga\Desktop\Bałagan